 Annex 2

-The new CEPA approach and how it may be integrated into the future Strategic Plan 5
+The new CEPA approach and integration into the Strategic Plan

+.

-1. This table contains the goals and targets full content of the existing Strategic Plan (4) and how CEPA activities based upon the new approach can be integrated into it, both on an over-all level but also in specific activities.
-Sometimes the proposed CEPA activities are described together with other activities, not included in the Strategic Plan today but necessary for reaching the target.
-This table will be for the use of the Strategic Plan Working Group that is to draft a DR on the Strategic Plan 5 for the consideration at COP15.
+1. This table contains the goals and targets full content of the existing Strategic Plan (4) and how CEPA activities based upon the new approach can be integrated into implementation of the plan. .
+The activities in the table can also be used to inform, as appropriate, the preparation of the fifth Strategic Plan by the Strategic Plan Working Group.

 2. Unless otherwise indicated ‘Partners’ below refers to Contracting Parties, IOPs, different kinds of regional co-operation, and the Secretariat.
 IOPs are welcome to join in any of the activities, suitable for their scope.